TeamNewPipe/website/_posts/2023-07-07-newpipe-net-dmca-google-search.md

 excerpt_separator: <!-- more -->
 ---

-**Update 13th July:** The DMCA notice was rescinded with no further comment.
-Our landing page appears to be listed in Google's search results again.
+<blockquote class="highlight"><strong>Update 13th July:</strong> The DMCA notice was rescinded with no further comment.
+Our landing page appears to be listed in Google's search results again.</blockquote>

 Dear NewPipe community and other beloved creatures,